wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sliding-window.md

 > This tutorial is written by @heiheihang

 In some problems, we need to keep track of the elements in a list that satisfy certain conditions.
-Let's take a look at the following problem:&#x20;
+Let's take a look at the following problem:

 1876 - Substrings of Size Three with Distinct Characters (Easy) ([LeetCode Link](https://leetcode.com/problems/substrings-of-size-three-with-distinct-characters/))